sinricpro/help-docs/index.md

  * See if your device is supported [Supported Devices]({{ site.github.url }}/pages/Supported Devices)
  * The example source code is on GitHub as [sinricpro/sinric](https://github.com/sinricpro/sinric/)
  * Issues are also tracked on [GitHub](https://github.com/sinricpro/)

+ > This document is open source.
+See a typo?
+Please create an [issue](https://github.com/sinricpro/help-docs)